-All applicants submit admissions materials via Apply Texas, www.applytexas.org, or to Mr. Reubenjack Long, Coordinator of Graduate Admissions, at UHD Office of Admissions (Office N-353, longr@uhd.edu, 713-223-7935).
+All applicants submit admissions materials via Apply Texas, www.goapplytexas.org, or to the Office of Graduate Admissions (GradAdmissions@uhd.edu).
 All students must meet the application deadlines in full in order to be considered and accepted for the following admissions cycle.

-Office of Admissions-Graduate Admissions

-University of Houston-Downtown

-One Main Street, Suite 325-North

-Houston, Texas 77002-1001
+Office of Admissions-Graduate Admissions University of Houston-Downtown One Main Street, Suite 325-North Houston, Texas 77002-1001 713-221-8093

-713-221-8093